 Types of Hearing Protection

-If you’ve ever seen someone working with brightly-colored dots inside their ears, they were using earplugs.
-These hearing protection products block the noise by closing off the ear canal completely, significantly reducing the decibel levels experienced by your ears.
+If you’ve ever seen someone working with brightly colored dots inside their ears, they were using earplugs.
+These hearing protection products block the noise by closing off the ear canal completely, significantly reducing the decibel levels experienced by ears.

-The plugs are usually a soft foam, which you roll between your fingers to compress.
-Once you place them in your ears, they expand and take the shape of your ear canal to prevent excessive noise from getting in.
-You can expect to reuse these plugs a few times throughout the day, but eventually, the foam breaks down from all the compressing.
+The plugs are usually a soft foam, which are rolled between fingers to compress.
+Once placed in the ears, they expand and take the shape of the ear canal to prevent excessive noise from getting in.
+These foam plugs can be reused a few times throughout the day, but eventually, the foam breaks down from the repeated compressing.

 There are also rubber earplugs, which look like little pine trees.
-These plugs are far more reusable, but may not offer the level of protection that foam plugs do.
+These plugs are far more reusable but may not offer the level of protection that foam plugs do.

 What to Consider When Buying Hearing Protection

 A Noise Reduction Rating (NRR) describes how many decibels a particular product lowers noise.
-For instance, a product with a 30 NRR will reduce a 100dB noise level to 70dB.
+For instance, a product with a 30 NRR will reduce a 100-dB noise level to 70 dB.

-- Router: 95dB
+- Router: 95 dB

 Temperature & Humidity

 Temperature and humidity have less to do with effectiveness and everything to do with comfort.
 Due to the nature of hearing protection products, they aren’t breathable and can trap body heat.
-This isn’t an issue with earplugs or semi-insert plugs, but it’s a major concern with over-the-ear muffs.
+This isn’t an issue with earplugs or semi-insert plugs, but it’s a major concern with over-the-ear earmuffs.